ankurkohli007/Advanced_and_Robot_Programming_Assignment_3_Dining-Philosophers_Problem/README.md

 ## Dining Philosopher Problem ##

-■ Five philosophers are in a thinking - eating cycle.
+■ Five philosophers are in a thinking - eating cycle.<br>
-■ When a philosopher gets hungry, he sits down, picks up his left and then his right chopsticks, and eats.
+■ When a philosopher gets hungry, he sits down, picks up his left and then his right chopsticks, and eats.<br>
-■ A philosopher can eat only if he has both chopsticks.
+■ A philosopher can eat only if he has both chopsticks.<br>
-■ After eating, he puts down both chopsticks and thinks.
+■ After eating, he puts down both chopsticks and thinks.<br>
-■ This cycle continues.
+■ This cycle continues.<br>